-For a description of the terms used in our database.
+For a description of the aviation phrases and data terms used in our database.

 Every country in the world has a 2-letter abbreviation code (ISO 3166) which is defined by ISO (International Organisation for Standardization).

 Numeric codes used to identify geopolitical areas such as countries, states, provinces, and territories or possessions of certain countries.
 The codes are used within the various data banks maintained by the Office of Airline Information (OAI) and are created by OAI.